xdsopl/jfft/Readme.md

-# Playing with the Fast Fourier Transform in Java
+# Fast Fourier Transform in Java

+Supported are lengths that are powers of two